Remembering Uncle Phil: The Green Beret Who Saved Me With His Heart

 “Sorry, I overheard your phone call,” I said.
 “Sure, he can have it.”

 My dad was a little friendlier to Phil after that, because he knew Phil was instrumental in making the vulgar switch plate cover disappear.
-At that time, Uncle Phil needed every kindness he could get, because he was in constant pain.
+At that time, Uncle Phil needed every kindness he could get, because he was in constant pain—and under constant judgement from my parents.

 One Sunday afternoon, Phil dared to use my parent’s bathroom.